shriram/racket-auto-grading/README.md

 - Assumptions about student languages are baked into wheat/chaff testing, too: the script will strip off the three comment lines automatically prepended to student language code by DrRacket.

+- Expand to allow multi-file uploads or create an alternate version where each function's tests reside in a different file (which would greatly simplify this infrastructure).

 - Get rid of bash!
 Run everything inside Racket itself.
 In particular, there shouldn't be need to use bash to run `raco test`.